uikit/uikit-site/docs/pages/grid.md

 </div>
 ```

-The parallax effect is also applied, if grid columns wrap into the next line which is shown in the next example.
+The parallax effect is also applied if grid columns wrap into the next line, which is shown in the next example.

 ```example
 <div class="uk-child-width-1-2@s uk-child-width-1-3@m uk-child-width-1-4@l uk-text-center" uk-grid="parallax: 150">